-I wish to extend my gratitude to all the teaching and non-teaching staff members of the department for their valuable helps and suggestions.
-I also extend my heartfelt gratitude to my parents and my friends who have willingly helped me out of their abilities to complete this project work on time.
+I also express my gratitude to all the teaching and non-teaching staff members of the department for their valuable helps and suggestions.
+I also extend my heartfelt gratitude to my parents and my friends who have willingly helped me out of their abilities to complete this project.